DebaA17/DBMS-LAB/README.md

 ## CI (GitHub Actions)

-This repo includes a GitHub Actions workflow that runs the SQL blocks from each assignment `Solution.md` against an **Oracle Database Free** Docker container (close enough for most Oracle-XE-compatible lab SQL).
+This repository uses GitHub Actions to automatically run SQL scripts from each assignment Solution.md against an Oracle Database Free Docker container (compatible with most Oracle XE syntax).

 - Workflow: [.github/workflows/oracle-ci.yml](.github/workflows/oracle-ci.yml)

-- Logs: if any script fails, the job fails and uploads an `oracle-sql-logs` artifact.
+How to view results

+- Go to the Actions tab on GitHub
+- Select a workflow run
+- Click a job to see step-by-step logs in the web UI
+- Download the oracle-sql-logs artifact to view full per-assignment log files

 ## Notes (Compatibility)